grzesiek/git_compound/README.md

-# Git Compound
+# GitCompound

-Compose your project using git repositories and ruby tasks
+Compose your project using git repositories and Ruby tasks.

+GitCompound combines features of Git submodules and common dependency managers like Bundler or Composer.

 ## Status